Numerical algorithms for detecting embedded components: Numerical Primary Decomposition

 \section{Numerical Primary Decomposition}

 There is a handful of methods for {\em symbolic} primary decomposition with implementations carried out for decomposition over $\bQ$.
 For a good overview see~\cite{Decker-Greuel-Pfister}.

 A method for {\em numerical primary decomposition} (NPD) was introduced in~\cite{Leykin:NPD} and is intended to compute an {\em absolute} primary decomposition, i.e., decomposition over $\bC$.
-Conceptually it relies on the numerical oracles mentioned in the Introduction and is very different from the symbolic techniques such as Gr\"obner bases and characteristic sets.
-There are several components of the NPD algorithm that are not detailed in \cite{Leykin:NPD}; here we fill in the gaps.
+Conceptually it is set up in a framework where one can't use the symbolic techniques such as Gr\"obner bases and characteristic sets.

 The following construction, inspired by the higher-order deflation \cite{LVZ-higher}, computes a superset of the primary components of an ideal.
 Consider an ideal $I=(f_1,\ldots,f_N)\subset R=\bC[x]$.
 Let $q = \sum_{|\beta|\leq d} a_\beta \p^\beta \in \bC[a][\p]$ be a linear differential operator of order at most $d$ with coefficients in the polynomial ring $\bC[a]$.
 Note there is a natural action of $\bC[a][\p]$ on $\bC[a][x]$.